eagle-io/docs/source/topics/nodes/chart/displacement/index.rst

     .. image:: chart_displacement_style.jpg
         :scale: 80 %

+|

 Data
 ~~~~~
 Use the data section to set the aggregation mode for time series data to be displayed on the chart.
+The aggregation mode applies to the measurement data, while the aggregation period applies to the time ranges.
 Refer to :ref:`parameter chart configuration <node-configuration-parameter-chart>` for a description of all available aggregation settings.

 .. raw:: latex